-Blanchard and Leigh (2013) have regressed the forecast error for real GDP growth during 2010-11 on forecasts of fiscal consolidation for 2010-11 that were made in early 2010.
-The sample consists of 28 economies: the major advanced economies included in the G20 and the member countries of the EU for which forecasts were available Under rational expectations, and assuming that the correct forecast model has been used, the coefficient on planned fiscal consolidation to be large, negative, and significant.
-Their analysis suggests that multipliers might be within the range 0.9 to 1.7. (also see World Economic Outlook, Sep, 2012, Box.
+4 Blanchard and Leigh (2013) have regressed the forecast error for real GDP growth during 2010-11 on forecasts of fiscal consolidation for 2010-11 that were made in early 2010.
+The sample consists of 28 economies: the major advanced economies included in the G20 and the member countries of the EU for which forecasts were available under rational expectations, and assuming that the correct forecast model has been used, the coefficient on planned fiscal consolidation should be zero.
+The authors find the coefficient on planned fiscal consolidation to be large, negative, and significant.
+Their analysis suggests that multipliers might be within the range 0.9 to 1.7. (also see, World Economic Outlook, Sep.
+2012, Box.
 1.1)

-have found that (i) the output effect of an increase in government consumption is larger in industrial than in developing countries, (ii) the fiscal multiplier is relatively large in economies operating under predetermined exchange rate but zero in economies operating under flexible exchange rates; (iii) fiscal multipliers in open economies are lower than in closed economies and (iv) fiscal multipliers in high-debt countries are zero.

-• The effectiveness of various government expenditures differs.
-Estimates of fiscal multipliers for the Indian economy by Guimarães (2010) shows the government's current expenditure multiplier as slightly above one on impact (one quarter), declining to around 0.5 after four to five quarters, suggesting partial crowding out of some private demand component.
+- Most studies concur that the effects of government spending vary with the economic environment.
+The size of spending multipliers in recessions and expansions vary substantially with fiscal policy being considerably more effective in recessions than in expansions.
+(Auerbach and Gorodnichenko, 2011) - A multiplier well in excess of one is possible when monetary policy is constrained by the zero lower bound on nominal interest rate, and in this case welfare increases if government purchases expand to partially fill the output gap that arises from the inability to lower interest rates.
+(Michael Woodford, 2011; Christiano, Eichenbaum and Rebelo, 2009) Defence spending multipliers in the 1930s were as large as 2.5 on impact and 1.2 after the initial years (Almunia, Benetrix, Eichengreen, O'Rourke, and Rua, 2010).
+In general, the multiplier is greater when interest rates do not respond to fiscal stimulus, and there is virtually no crowding out. - In their paper, Ilzetzki, Mendoza and Végh (2011) tried to measure the real effects of fiscal stimuli by showing that the impact of government expenditure shocks depends crucially on key country characteristics, such as the level of development, exchange rate regime, openness to trade, and public indebtedness.
+Based on a quarterly dataset of government expenditure in 44 countries, by applying panel SVAR methodology, they have found that (i) the output effect of an increase in government consumption is larger in industrial than in developing countries; (ii) the fiscal multiplier is relatively large in economies operating under predetermined exchange rate but zero in economies operating under flexible exchange rates; (iii) fiscal multipliers in open economies are lower than in closed economies; and (iv) fiscal multipliers in high-debt countries are zero. - The effectiveness of various government expenditures differs.
+Estimates of fiscal multipliers for the Indian economy by Guimarães (2010) show government's current expenditure multiplier as slightly above one on impact (one quarter), declining to around 0.5 after four to five quarters, suggesting partial crowding out of some private demand component.
 The development spending (capital spending) multiplier is greater than 1, suggesting that composition of spending matters, with a persistent effect even at 16 quarters.
 Tax revenue multiplier is about twice as large as current spending (same order of magnitude of development spending), and remains significant after 8 quarters.